What a Merry-Go-Round: Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, femininity, romanticism, and historicism.
 His collections were strongly historicist, referencing and reworking historical narratives and concepts.
 McQueen began his career in fashion as an apprentice with Savile Row tailors, which earned him a reputation as an expert tailor.
 McQueen had a difficult relationship with the fashion industry, which he sometimes described as toxic and suffocating.
 He was often ambivalent about continuing his career in fashion.
 Several of McQueen's collections, including the preceding show, Voss (Spring/Summer 2001), were intended as commentary and critique on the industry.

-From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy, owned by luxury goods conglomerate LVMH.
+From October 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy, owned by luxury goods conglomerate LVMH.
 His time there was fraught, primarily because of creative differences between him, the label, and the management at LVMH.
 In December 2000, before his Givenchy contract ended, McQueen signed a deal with Gucci, an Italian fashion house and rival to Givenchy, effectively daring LVMH to fire him.
 (Note: They did not, but they did cancel his final catwalk show, scheduled for March 2001, replacing it with a pair of simple presentations to a very small number of invitees.
 They also sent out a press release declaring that it was "normal that Mr. McQueen should seek financing for his tiny business"; the use of the word "tiny" reportedly upset McQueen a great deal.)
 Gucci bought 51 per cent of McQueen's company, retaining him as its creative director.
 What a Merry-Go-Round was the last collection he produced for his own label while with Givenchy.

 McQueen's career roughly paralleled that of fellow British designer John Galliano, who preceded him in the industry by about a decade.
 Their designs and shows were similarly creative and theatrical.
 During the period in which their careers overlapped, fashion journalists compared and contrasted their work and career choices, and they have sometimes been referred to as rivals.
 McQueen, who had a competitive streak, resented being compared to Galliano and often sought to emulate or outdo Galliano's ideas in his own work.